+The Computer Aided Design Technology program offers students the opportunity to learn skills required by today's industries.
+Students can pursue a two-semester technical certificate, a four-semester advanced technical certificate, and a four-semester associate of applied science degree.
 Portions of the associate of applied science degree options may transfer to various four-year institutions.
-Contact your advisor or the Coordinator of Professional-Technical Student Support Services at (208) 769-3468 for details.

 Students entering the A.A.S. degree program should be prepared to complete an A.A.S. math requirement and ENGL-101 (or higher) during the first year of the program before they may continue.
 Placement in specific English and math courses is determined by the college assessment test.
-Prospective students who do not meet the initial eligibility requirements for a professional-technical limited-enrollment program will need to take selected courses to receive necessary skill building prior to entering the program (see page 45).
+Prospective students who do not meet the initial eligibility requirements for a professionaltechnical limited-enrollment program will need to take selected courses to receive necessary skill building prior to entering the program.